pdjonov/vec3.net/Content/posts/2025-11-21-fixing-SPIR-V-assembly-with-regex.md

 ## Trying different things

 The first thing to do at this point was confirm that `ClipDistance` actually _works_ on the Quest 3.
 It's such a basic feature and important for some very powerful _and common_ rendering techniques, so I couldn't imagine _that_ being broken, but I had to check regardless.
-To do that, I dusted off my old GLSL-based pre-Slang graphics pipeline compilation model.
+To do that, I dusted off my old GLSL-based pre-Slang graphics pipeline compilation code.

 Step one: Go back to my RenderDoc capture and ask it to _decompile_ my shader module into (very ugly) GLSL.

 Step two: Paste that into a file and put it in my build in place of (well, next to) the Slang source.
 Point the pipeline definition at the GLSL source.

 Step three: Fix the bitrot in the GLSL-based content builder.
 The main problem here was that Slang supports user-defined attributes in its source, its reflection API makes them visible to users of the Slang libraries, and I had built my material-pipelinine binding logic on top of these attributes.
-GLSL and [SPIRV-Reflect](https://github.com/KhronosGroup/SPIRV-Reflect), obviously, have no analog.
-The short version is I patched up the GLSL reflection code to synthesize the information the new Slang reflection code produces directly, mostly based on some silly ad-hoc naming conventions.
+GLSL and [SPIRV-Reflect](https://github.com/KhronosGroup/SPIRV-Reflect), obviously, have no equivalent feature.
+The short version here is that I patched up the GLSL reflection code to synthesize the information the new Slang reflection code produces directly, mostly based on some silly ad-hoc naming conventions.

-And with that out of the way, I compiled a set of GLSL shaders equivalent to the Slang ones, and they worked.
+And with that out of the way and my material compilers happy, I compiled the GLSL source I'd copied out of RenderDoc's decompiler, and it worked.

 At this point I entertained a few options:
 * Switch this one material over to GLSL.